Ronald D. Rotunda (1945 - 2018)

-Ronald D. Rotunda is the Doy & Dee Henley Chair and Distinguished Professor of Jurisprudence, at Chapman University.
+Ronald D. Rotunda was the Doy & Dee Henley Chair and Distinguished Professor of Jurisprudence, at Chapman University.
 He passed away on March 14, 2018.

-He has co-authored the most widely used course book on legal ethics, Problems and Materials on Professional Responsibility (Foundation Press, 11th ed.
-2011) and is the author of a leading course book on constitutional law, Modern Constitutional Law (West Publishing Co., 10th ed.
+He co-authored the most widely used course book on legal ethics, Problems and Materials on Professional Responsibility (Foundation Press, 11th ed.
+2011) and was the author of a leading course book on constitutional law, Modern Constitutional Law (West Publishing Co., 10th ed.
 2012).
-He is the coauthor of, Legal Ethics: The Lawyer's Deskbook on Professional Responsibility (ABA-West Group, St. Paul, Minnesota, 7th ed., 2009) (jointly published by the ABA and West Group, a division of Thompson Publishing) (with John Dzienkowski).
-Rotunda is also the co-author (with John Nowak) of the seven-volume Treatise on Constitutional Law (West Publishing Co., 5th ed.
+He was the coauthor of, Legal Ethics: The Lawyer's Deskbook on Professional Responsibility (ABA-West Group, St. Paul, Minnesota, 7th ed., 2009) (jointly published by the ABA and West Group, a division of Thompson Publishing) (with John Dzienkowski).
+Rotunda was also the co-author (with John Nowak) of the seven-volume Treatise on Constitutional Law (West Publishing Co., 5th ed.
 2012), and a one volume Treatise on Constitutional Law (West Publishing Co., 8th ed.
 2010).
-He is also the author of several other books and more than 300 articles in various law reviews, journals, newspapers, and books in this country and in Europe.
+He was also the author of several other books and more than 300 articles in various law reviews, journals, newspapers, and books in this country and in Europe.